msveshnikov/autocode-ai/README.md

 -   Utilizes Claude 3.5 Sonnet API for intelligent code generation
 -   Incremental project building
 -   Creates and modifies source files in the current folder and subfolders
+-   Automatic creation of missing files based on lint errors
 -   Self-updating README.md with new design ideas and considerations
 -   Code quality checks and suggestions/auto fixes